mattsbennett/bible-history/content/events/Tel-Dan-Stele.md

   biblical city of Dan, which was the northernmost city of ancient Israel.
 Large sections of middle bronze and iron age cities have been uncovered.
 In 1993, a reused building stone was discovered that contained ancient writing.
+source: >
+  Israel Finkelstein and Neil Asher Silberman,Davld and Solomon, In Search of the Bible's Sacred Kings and The Roots of the Western Tradition.
+Free Press.
+  NY, 2006.
+342 pp
 dated: '-835'
 discovered: '1993'
 ---